robsonbittencourt/mokona/README.md

 ```

 ##Configuration
 To use Mokona is necessary to create a configuration file in the root of your project.
 This file should be called `mokona.properties`.
-For now the only configuration required is the location of your WebDriver, and the only supported driver is the ChromeDriver.
+For now the only configuration required is the location of your WebDriver.
+Supported drivers are [ChromeDriver](https://code.google.com/p/selenium/wiki/ChromeDriver), [Firefox Driver](https://code.google.com/p/selenium/wiki/FirefoxDriver) and [Internet Explorer Driver](https://code.google.com/p/selenium/wiki/InternetExplorerDriver).
 A sample configuration can be seen below:

 ```
 mokona.webdriver.chrome=src/main/resources/chromedriver
 ```

+If more than one driver is specified in the configuration file, Mokona use the following check order: ChromeDriver, Driver Firefox, Internet Explorer Driver.